-While optimising the use and development of existing RIs remains centrally important, new infrastructures are often needed to respond to the latest research needs and societal challenges.
+While optimising the use and development of existing RIs remains centrally important, new infrastructures are also needed to respond to the latest research needs and societal challenges.

 Currently, most new RIs are constructed and maintained under national funds, and so respond to national needs.
 Larger Member States tend to have more human and financial resources to support these developments, while small countries may struggle.